slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_08-technical_debt_the_cost_of_cheap_and_get_this_done_acap.rst

 Once we have something web-enabled, with a proper data model and a proper object model we can begin the maintenance cycle again.
-Of course, future managers will make short-sighted, :strong:`As Cheap As Possible™`  (ACAP) decisions and we'll accrue technical debt until we are overwhelmed by the :strong:`Cost of Cheap` .
+Of course, future managers will make short-sighted, **As Cheap As Possible™**  (ACAP) decisions and we'll accrue technical debt until we are overwhelmed by the **Cost of Cheap** .